Seeed-Studio/sscma-model-zoo/README.md

 If you wish to use the model provided by EdgeLab Model Zoo, we recommend that you follow the following steps:

 1. Based on actual needs, select corresponding application scenario and choose appropriate neural networks.
 You can browse the test results that we provide for dicision.
-2. Download the selected pretrained model.
-For public pretrained models, you can directly download them through the model link in the test results table.
+2. Download the selected pre-trained model.
+For public pre-trained models, you can directly download them through the model link in the test results table.
 3. Please refer to [EdgeLab Documentation - Deployment Example](https://seeed-studio.github.io/EdgeLab/examples/examples) to deploy on edge computing devices.
 You can also use EdgeLab to run our models on your computer, reproduce our test results or infer directly.

+## Troubleshooting

+If you encounter any problem with pre-trained models in EdgeLab Model Zoo, we recommend that you first follow these steps to troubleshoot.

+1. Check the correctness of the downloaded model.
+The end of the pre-trained model file name contains the SHA-1 hash of the model.
+You can calculate the SHA-1 of the downloaded model and compare it with the one in the model file name by yourself (e.g. using the `sha1sum` command under Linux) to check the model consistency.
+2. Search [EdgeLab Model Zoo - Issues](https://github.com/Seeed-Studio/edgelab-model-zoo/issues) and [EdgeLab - Issues](https://github.com/Seeed-Studio/EdgeLab/issues) to see if there are other people who have the similar problem.

+If none of the above methods help, or if you have other questions about EdgeLab Model Zoo, please [Submit Issues](https://github.com/Seeed-Studio/edgelab-model-zoo/issues/new) to us.

 ## License